josephmisiti/awesome-machine-learning/README.md

 * [Feast](https://github.com/gojek/feast) - A feature store for the management, discovery, and access of machine learning features.
 Feast provides a consistent view of feature data for both model training and model serving.
 * [Hopsworks](https://github.com/logicalclocks/hopsworks) - A data-intensive platform for AI with the industry's first open-source feature store.
 The Hopsworks Feature Store provides both a feature warehouse for training and batch based on Apache Hive and a feature serving database, based on MySQL Cluster, for online applications.
 * [Polyaxon](https://github.com/polyaxon/polyaxon) - A platform for reproducible and scalable machine learning and deep learning.
+* [QuestDB](https://questdb.io/) A relational column-oriented database designed for real-time analytics on time series and event data.

 <a name="cpp-natural-language-processing"></a>
 #### Natural Language Processing